rduplain/reqd/README.md

 second case, the remote file is downloaded locally to a file named package-1.0.tar.gz.

-Note that nixd's convention is to use a filesytem hierarchy based on where the program itself is located on disk.
-This design supports self-contained installations relative to where the nixd program is installed, and is why nixd expects a dedicated .nixd/bin directory by convention.
+Note that reqd's convention is to use a filesytem hierarchy based on where the program itself is located on disk.
+This design supports self-contained installations relative to where the reqd program is installed, and is why reqd expects a dedicated .reqd/bin directory by convention.
 The hierarchy is as follows, with the indicated environment variables pointing to the full absolute
 filepath:

-* .nixd/usr/ - prefix to use in installation (NIXD_PREFIX)
+* .reqd/usr/ - prefix to use in installation (REQD_PREFIX)
-* .nixd/bin/ - directory containing `nixd` program & utilities (NIXD_BIN)
+* .reqd/bin/ - directory containing `reqd` program & utilities (REQD_BIN)
-* .nixd/sbin/ - directory containing `nixd` recipe scripts (NIXD_SBIN)
+* .reqd/sbin/ - directory containing `reqd` recipe scripts (REQD_SBIN)
-* .nixd/etc/ - directory for any configuration files (NIXD_ETC)
+* .reqd/etc/ - directory for any configuration files (REQD_ETC)
-* .nixd/src/ - base directory for downloads (NIXD_SRC)
+* .reqd/src/ - base directory for downloads (REQD_SRC)
-* .nixd/src/NAME - download directory for recipe script with NAME (NIXD_RES)
+* .reqd/src/NAME - download directory for recipe script with NAME (REQD_RES)

 The etc/ directory can hold any static files as needed.
 Simply reference these files in recipe scripts.